timsims1717/loderunner-ubuntu/README.md

 ## Installing Lode Runner Mad Monks Revenge on Ubuntu

-This set of instructions has been tested on Ubuntu 17.10.
+This set of instructions has been tested on Ubuntu 17.10 and 20.04.
 Contact timsims1717 (at) gmail (dot) com if you have problems or successfully install Lode Runner on a different distro.

 install wine